 Today, 11 UC colleges provide distance learning options including degree programs, certificates and course offerings.
 The prominent format is online, where 100% of teaching and learning activities occur asynchronously via the internet.

 Consistent with State and national trends, the number of students choosing distance learning options at UC continues to grow.
-To learn more about current enrollment in Uc's distance learning programs, see the current Student Fact Book.
+To learn more about current enrollment in UC's distance learning programs, see Fact Book.